13VaishnaviDeshpande/-Large-Language-Model-Evaluation-Prompt-Optimization-System/README.md

 # LLM Evaluation & Prompt Optimization System
-# DOUCMENTATION OF THE PROJECT
+                                                                    # Documentation Of The Project
 ## Overview
 The LLM Evaluation Tool is a comprehensive framework designed to evaluate and compare Large Language Model (LLM) outputs using deterministic metrics, LLM-based judging, and heuristic fallback scoring.